prithadas0301/jb-sidequest/usecase-2-production-incident-investigator/README.md

 ## 🧠 A note on what "RAG" means here

 A real production version of this tool would hand retrieved evidence to an LLM to write the narrative.
-That needs an API key, and every other use case in this repo deliberately doesn't — so this one doesn't either.
+That needs an API key, and this use case deliberately doesn't require one.
 What you're building is the two halves that *are* fully autogradable:

 1. **Retrieval** — rank the corpus against the query (the starter scaffolds this with TF-IDF cosine similarity; that's genuinely representative of